-Serious and even fatal heath complications can arise from a clostridium difficile infection.
+Serious and even fatal health complications can arise from a Clostridium Difficile infection.
 These include:

-- Kidney failure: There are instances when clostridium difficile causes dehydration to occur so quickly that kidney function rapidly deteriorates, leading to kidney failure.
+- Kidney failure: There are instances when Clostridium Difficile causes dehydration to occur so quickly that kidney functions rapidly deteriorates, leading to kidney failure.

-- Toxic megacolon: Due to a clostridium difficile infection, the colon becomes unable to expel stool and gas.
+- Toxic megacolon: Due to a Clostridium Difficile infection, the colon becomes unable to expel stool and gas.
 The colon becomes severely distended (expanded) and can rupture.
-If a rupture occurs, bacteria spreads throughout the abdominal cavity.
+If a rupture occurs, bacteria spread throughout the abdominal cavity.
 Without immediate surgery, a ruptured colon can be fatal.

 Professional Clostridium Difficile Cleanup Services

 As mentioned previously, when faced with a concern about contracting Clostridium Difficile, close consideration should be made to engaging professional assistance.
 A Clostridium Difficile cleanup specialist has the experience, equipment, and materials needed to thoroughly and comprehensively clean up all areas and objects in a residence that potentially can be contaminated with Clostridium Difficile.